-Elkonin boxes (also known as ‘sound boxes’) refer to a method of instruction used to build phonemic awareness in early elementary grade students.
+Elkonin boxes, also known as sound boxes, are a method of instruction used to build phonemic awareness in early elementary grade students.
+They help students segment words into their individual sounds and syllables.
 Elkonin boxes help to increase reading skills by challenging students to segment words into their individual sounds and syllables.
 Boxes are drawn on a piece of paper, dry-erase board, or chalkboard and students are asked to listen to a word and mark a single box for each phoneme heard.

 Elkonin boxes were first used by Russian psychologist D.B.
 El’konin in the 1960s.
 El’konin studied young children (5 to 6 years old) and created the method of using boxes to segment words into individual sounds, which proved to be an effective strategy in improving reading capabilities.